acjh13/acjh13.github.io/_projects/go-home.md

 ## Description

 Go Home! is a game developed for **Ludum Dare 46** - Theme: "*Keep It Alive*".
-It was developed over 1 weekend as part of the Ludum Dare game jam.
+It was developed over 1 weekend by myself as a solo participant.

 Players take the role of a guy who's had too much of people breaking the pandemic lock-down and spreading the infection.
 Get them to stay home the only way you know how.